Create Your plugin

 The plugin and Property Inspector can use the

-logMessage event to write a debug messages to a logs file.
+logMessage event to write messages to a log file.

 Logs are saved to disk per plugin in the folder